secretflow/spu/docs/development/runtime.rst

 |

-There two notable optimization in this mode.
+There are two notable optimizations in this mode.

 - The **private semantic**, a computing node may have private data manipulations to accelerate MPC computation, for example, in *HESS protocol*, we can do :code:`HShare x Private` without online communication.
 - The **zero share data infeed**, when a data provider tries to share data cross nodes, it can use :code:`ZeroShare + Private` trick to avoid online communication.